 The GSA has identified ten (10) wells to use as Representative Monitoring Sites (RMS), six (6) of which are perforated in the upper aquifer, three (3) are perforated in the lower aquifer, and one (1) well is perforated across both aquifers.
-Being the GSP was not adopted and the monitoring network was implemented during the 2018/2019 water year, data was only available for four (4) of the RMS wells and is provided in TABLE ES-1.
+Being the first year of monitoring RMS wells under the GSP, groundwater levels were collected at eight (8) of the RMS wells during the Spring 2020 monitoring event and at six (6) of the RMS wells during the Fall 2020 monitoring event these sites will be and is provided in TABLE ES-1.